Skip to content

 import { objectFit } from "pixi-solid/utils";

-import { createResource, Show } from "solid-js";
+import { createResource, onCleanup, Show } from "solid-js";

 import skyAssetUrl from "@/assets/sky.png";

-export const DemoApp = () => {
+const DemoComponent = () => {

 const [textureResource] = createResource(() => Assets.load<Pixi.Texture>([{ alias: "sky", src: skyAssetUrl }]));